sandialabs/sync-records/tests/README.md

 - `record-src` the source code for the `control.scm` function required by `record.scm`
 - `...` other test-specific arguments (e.g., more source code) required to run the test

-In general, `*-record.scm` functions can run arbitrary code to compute and format the desired test script.
+In general, `test-*.scm` functions can run arbitrary code to compute and format the desired test script.
 Eventually, the script that is passed into `run-test` must be a list where each item is itself a list with the following elements in order:

 1. `journal`: a symbol refering to the simulated journal